How will Trump's return to US presidency affect sports? – DW – 01/24/2025

 Soccer

-Awarded during Trump's first term, the 2026 World Cup will be held mostly in the United States, with its neighbors, Mexico and Canada, also hosting matches.
-Organizers FIFA, through their president, Gianni Infantino, have long cozied up to Trump.
+Awarded during Trump's first term, the 2026 World Cup will be held mostly in the United States, with its neighbors, Mexico and Canada, also hosting soccer matches.
+FIFA, through President Gianni Infantino, has long cozied up to Trump.
 Back in 2018, Infantino called Trump "part of the FIFA team" and congratulated him after his 2024 win, calling him "my great friend."

 Relations with the co-hosts may prove fraught, too.
-An early Trump executive order to assign illegal immigration at the US-Mexico border as a national emergency has already caused some friction between the countries.
+An early Trump executive order to assign illegal immigration at the US-Mexico border as a national emergency has already caused some friction.
 Mexican President Claudia Sheinbaum did not directly criticize Trump's decision but cautioned that "we have to behave as equals, never subordinate.
 Defend our sovereignty, our independence and defend Mexicans."

 The Olympics